-Since I'm trying to spend my free time putting together an independent study of European history, the last time I was in the states I thought I would go to the college book stores and see what the college kids were reading these days.
+Since I'm trying to spend my free time putting together an independent study of European history, the last time I was in the states I thought I would go to the college text book stores and see what history books were being assigned to college students these days.

 This book I got at a used textbook store (I think the book was designated as required reading for a Grand Valley history class, if I remember correctly).